-- Cumulative high school GPA of 3.30 or higher
+Cumulative high school GPA of 3.30 or higher and

 Students who are academically qualified will be emailed a Jefferson Supplemental Application in early January to complete for consideration of an admissions interview.
 The Jefferson Supplemental Application includes:

-- Preferred minimum of 15 hours of shadowing or volunteering with a physical therapist prior to the admissions interview (more hours and varied experiences are recommended)
+Minimum of 15 hours of shadowing or volunteering required with a physical therapist prior to the admissions interview (more hours and varied experiences are recommended)

-Final admission decisions will be communicated to all students who interview no later than April 1.
-Accepted students have until May 1 to accept their offer of admission by submitting a $500 enrollment deposit to Jefferson.
+Final admission decisions will be communicated by Jefferson to all students who interview no later than April 1.
+Students have until May 1 to accept their offer of admission by submitting a $500 enrollment deposit to Jefferson.

 For additional information

-Prospective students can direct all questions about the 3+3 DPT Program to the Office of Undergraduate Admissions at email@example.com or 610.660.1300.
+Prospective students can direct general inquiries to the Office of Undergraduate Admissions at email@example.com or 610.660.1300.

 For details about admission and curriculum at Jefferson or SJU advising resources, please use the links below: